QChASM/AaronTools-docs/source/tutorials/install.rst

     #.
 Create folders named 'Ligands', 'Subs', and 'Rings' in your AaronTools libraries folder

+#.
+Associate .py files with Python (this is done by the Python installer unless you modify settings)

+    #.
+Right click a .py file and select "Open with"
+    #. select "Choose another app"
+    #. check the "Always use this app to open .py files" box
+    #. select Python

+#.
+Ensure command line scripts can take flags and arguments (this may not be necessary).

+    #. open the Registry Editor app
+    #.
+Navigate to HKEY_CLASSES_ROOT → Applications → python.exe → shell → open → command
+    #. modify the value to ensure it ends with %\*

+        * for example, :code:`"C:\\path\\to\\my\\python.exe" "%1" %\*`
+        * without the %\*, no command line arguments will be passed to the script

 You may need to associate the .py extension with Python in order to use the AaronTools command line scripts.
 This can be done by right-clicking on a file with a .py extension, selecting "open with", choose another app, checking "always use this app to open .py files", and locating your Python.